 - Submission of an acceptable personal competencies statement and/or employment experience.

-Some courses are more competitive than others.
-While the minimum ATAR for admission is 60, these courses may cut off at a higher score.
+Some courses are more competitive than others, and while the minimum ATAR for admission is 60, these courses may cut off at a higher score.
 Check the course detail page of your chosen course to check the ATAR requirements.

 Bachelor of Clinical Science